-Financial Accounting Standards Board issued Statement No. 128, "Earnings Per Share" (SFAS 128) requires the presentation of basic and diluted earnings per share.
+Accounting guidance requires the presentation of basic and diluted earnings per share.
 Basic earnings per share excludes any dilutive effects of options, warrants and convertible securities and is computed using the weighted average number of common share outstanding.
 Diluted earnings per share reflects the potential dilution if securities or other contracts to issue common stock were exercised or converted into common stock.
 Diluted common equivalent shares consist of stock options using the treasury stock method.